auraphp/Aura.Filter/README.md

 Available Rules
 ---------------

-- `alnum`: Validate the value as alphanumeric only.
-Sanitize to leave only alphanumeric characters.
+- `alnum`: Validates the value as alphanumeric only.
+Sanitizes to leave only alphanumeric characters.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'alnum');

-- `alpha`: Validate the value as alphabetic only.
-Sanitize to leave only alphabetic characters.
+- `alpha`: Validates the value as alphabetic only.
+Sanitizes to leave only alphabetic characters.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'alpha');

-- `between`: Validate the value as being within or equal to a minimum and maximum value.
-Sanitize so that values lower than the range are forced up to the minimum; values higher than the range are forced down to the maximum.
+- `between`: Validates the value as being within or equal to a minimum and maximum value.
+Sanitizes so that values lower than the range are forced up to the minimum; values higher than the range are forced down to the maximum.
   Usage:

         $filter->addSoftRule('field', $filter::IS, 'between', $min, $max);

-- `blank`: Validate the value as being blank.
-Sanitize to `null`.
+- `blank`: Validates the value as being blank.
+Sanitizes to `null`.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'blank');

-- `bool`: Validate the value as being a boolean, or a pseudo-boolean.
+- `bool`: Validates the value as being a boolean, or a pseudo-boolean.
   Pseudo-true values include the strings '1', 'y', 'yes', and 'true';
   pseudo-false values include the strings '0', 'n', 'no', and 'false'.
-  Sanitize to a strict PHP boolean.
+  Sanitizes to a strict PHP boolean.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'bool');

-- `creditCard`: Validate the value as being a credit card number.
+- `creditCard`: Validates the value as being a credit card number.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'creditCard');

-- `dateTime`: Validate the value as representing a date and/or time.
-Sanitize the value to a specified format, default `'Y-m-d H:i:s'`.
+- `dateTime`: Validates the value as representing a date and/or time.
+Sanitizes the value to a specified format, default `'Y-m-d H:i:s'`.
 Usage (note that this is to sanitize, not validate):

         $filter->addSoftRule('field', $filter::FIX, 'dateTime', $format);

-- `email`: Validate the value as being a properly-formed email address.
+- `email`: Validates the value as being a properly-formed email address.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'email');

-- `equalToField`: Validate the value as loosely equal to the value of another field in the data object.
-Sanitize to the value of that other field.
+- `equalToField`: Validates the value as loosely equal to the value of another field in the data object.
+Sanitizes to the value of that other field.
   Usage:

         $filter->addSoftRule('field', $filter::IS, 'equalToField', 'other_field_name');

-- `equalToValue`: Validate the value as loosely equal to a specified value.
+- `equalToValue`: Validates the value as loosely equal to a specified value.
-  Sanitize to the specified value.
+  Sanitizes to the specified value.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'equalToValue', $other_value);

-- `float`: Validate the value as representing a float.
-Sanitize the value to transform it into a float; for weird strings, this may not be what you expect.
+- `float`: Validates the value as representing a float.
+Sanitizes the value to transform it into a float; for weird strings, this may not be what you expect.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'float');

-- `inKeys`: Validate that the value is loosely equal to a key in a given array.
+- `inKeys`: Validates that the value is loosely equal to a key in a given array.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'inKeys', $array);

-- `inValues`: Validate that the value is strictly equal to at least one value in a given array.
+- `inValues`: Validates that the value is strictly equal to at least one value in a given array.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'inValues', $array);

-- `int`: Validate the value as representing an integer Sanitize the value to transform it into an integer; for weird strings, this may not be what you expect.
+- `int`: Validates the value as representing an integer.
+Sanitizes the value by transforming it into an integer; for weird strings, this may not be what you expect.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'int');

-- `ipv4`: Validate the value as an IPv4 address.
+- `ipv4`: Validates the value as an IPv4 address.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'ipv4');

-- `locale`: Validate the given value against a list of locale strings.
-If it's not found returns false.
+- `locale`: Validates the given value against a list of locale strings.
+Returns false if it is not found.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'locale');

-- `max`: Validate the value as being less than or equal to a maximum.
-Sanitize so that values higher than the maximum are forced down to the maximum.
+- `max`: Validates the value as being less than or equal to a maximum.
+Sanitizes so that values higher than the maximum are forced down to the maximum.
   Usage:

         $filter->addSoftRule('field', $filter::IS, 'max', $max);

-- `min`: Validate the value as being greater than or equal to a minimum.
+- `min`: Validates the value as being greater than or equal to a minimum.
-  Sanitize so that values lower than the minimum are forced up to the minimum.
+  Sanitizes so that values lower than the minimum are forced up to the minimum.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'min', $min);

-- `regex`: Validate the value using `preg_match()`.
-Sanitize the value using `preg_replace()`.
+- `regex`: Validates the value using `preg_match()`.
+Sanitizes the value using `preg_replace()`.

         $filter->addSoftRule('field', $filter::IS, 'regex', $expr);

-- `strictEqualToField`: Validate the value as strictly equal to the value of another field in the data object.
-Sanitize to the value of that other field.
+- `strictEqualToField`: Validates the value as strictly equal to the value of another field in the data object.
+Sanitizes to the value of that other field.
   Usage:

         $filter->addSoftRule('field', $filter::IS, 'strictEqualToField', 'other_field_name');

-- `strictEqualToValue`: Validate the value as strictly equal to a specified value.
-Sanitize to the specified value.
+- `strictEqualToValue`: Validates the value as strictly equal to a specified value.
+Sanitizes to the specified value.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'strictEqualToValue', $other_value);

-- `string`: Validate the value can be represented by a string.
-Sanitize the value by casting to a string and optionally using `str_replace().` Usage (note that this is to sanitize, not validate):
+- `string`: Validates the value can be represented by a string.
+Sanitizes the value by casting to a string and optionally using `str_replace().` Usage (note that this is to sanitize, not validate):

         $filter->addSoftRule('field', $filter::FIX, 'string', $find, $replace);

-- `strlen`: Validate the value has a specified length.
-Sanitize the value to cut off longer values at the right, and `str_pad()` shorter ones.
+- `strlen`: Validates the value has a specified length.
+Sanitizes the value to cut off longer values at the right, and `str_pad()` shorter ones.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'strlen', $len);

-- `strlenBetween`: Validate the value length as being within or equal to a minimum and maximum value.
-Sanitize the value to cut off values longer than the maximum, longer values at the right, and `str_pad()` shorter ones.
+- `strlenBetween`: Validates the value length as being within or equal to a minimum and maximum value.
+Sanitizes the value to cut off values longer than the maximum, longer values at the right, and `str_pad()` shorter ones.
   Usage:

         $filter->addSoftRule('field', $filter::IS, 'strlenBetween', $min, $max);

-- `strlenMax`: Validate the value length as being no longer than a maximum.
+- `strlenMax`: Validates the value length as being no longer than a maximum.
-  Sanitize the value to cut off values longer than the maximum.
+  Sanitizes the value to cut off values longer than the maximum.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'strlenMax', $max);

-- `strlenMin`: Validate the value length as being no shorter than a minimum.
+- `strlenMin`: Validates the value length as being no shorter than a minimum.
-  Sanitize the value to `str_pad()` values shorter than the minimum.
+  Sanitizes the value to `str_pad()` values shorter than the minimum.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'strlenMin', $min);

-- `trim`: Validate the value is `trim()`med.
-Sanitize the value to `trim()` it.
+- `trim`: Validates the value is `trim()`med.
+Sanitizes the value to `trim()` it.
   Optionally specify characters to trim.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'trim', $chars);

-- `upload`: Validate the value represents a PHP upload information array, and that the file is an uploaded file.
+- `upload`: Validates the value represents a PHP upload information array, and that the file is an uploaded file.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'upload');

-- `url`: Validate the value is a well-formed URL.
+- `url`: Validates the value is a well-formed URL.
 The value cannot be sanitized.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'url');

-- `word`: Validate the value as being composed only of word characters.
+- `word`: Validates the value as being composed only of word characters.
- Sanitize the value to remove non-word characters.
+ Sanitizes the value to remove non-word characters.
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'word');

-- `isbn`: Validate the value is a correct ISBN (International Standard Book Number).
+- `isbn`: Validates the value is a correct ISBN (International Standard Book Number).
 Usage:

         $filter->addSoftRule('field', $filter::IS, 'isbn');

-- `any`: Validate the value passes at-least one of the rules.
-These rules are the ones added in rule locator.
+- `any`: Validates the value passes at least one of the rules.
+These rules are the ones added in the rule locator.

         $filter->addSoftRule('field', $filter::IS, 'any', [
                 ['alnum'],